niuniomartinez/allegro-pas/4.3/readme.txt

   The units are in the subdirectory "lib".

   See the examples in subdirectory "examples".
-Compile them using the "makefile" at root directori.
+Compile them using the "makefile" at root directory (use the "fix" scripts to create the "target.os" file).
 WARNING - Some examples just don't work.

   You can create documentation using the pasdoc utility (http://pasdoc.sipsolutions.net/).
 There are a "makefile" at the docs